fannyouzoulias/GCB-dispersal-toothfish/README.md

 GEBCO tile covering 55-89 E / 40-59 S to sample the seabed depth along the trajectories.
 The `egg_production/` chain needs neither: the slope it uses is already attached to the archived tables.

-## Figures

-Figures are written to `outputs/figures/`.
-Colours, panel sizes and label positions may differ slightly from the published versions, which received minor cosmetic editing; multi-panel plates were assembled in a vector graphics editor from the individual panels produced here.

 ## Requirements